BonSAI0t/b42MPCullingFix/README.md

 # Project Zomboid Build 42 Multiplayer Culling Fix

+### ⚠️⚠️⚠️ EXTRA DOUBLE WARNING ⚠️⚠️⚠️
+Not compatible / updated for b42.14.0
+Will freeze your server
+Currently dealing with a situation at work, don't even have my gaming PC setup right now.
+Will look for someone to carry the torch / patch it, hopefully should be a simple patch.

 ## ⚠️ WARNING ⚠️

 **Use this at your own peril.
 DO NOT REPORT BUGS IF YOU CANNOT REPLICATE THEM WITHOUT THIS MOD**